FyraLabs-Graveyard/pungi/doc/configuration.rst

     commands.
 For example preparing the unique mock environment, mounting the desired file-systems, ...

+    The command string can contain following variables which are replaced by the real values before executing the init command:

+    * ``{runroot_tag}`` - Tag to initialize the runroot environment from.

     When not set, no init command is executed.

 **runroot_ssh_install_packages_template**